fishcus/KAP-manual/en/operation/routine_ops/garbage_clean.en.md

 1. **Data cannot be restored once deleted.** It is essential to back up metadata and check the target resources carefully before deletion.

-2. **Please try arrange cleanup at when there is no (or less) running jobs in the system**, for better overall stability and perofrmance.
+2. **Please try to arrange cleanup at when there is no (or less) running jobs in the system**, for better overall stability and performance.

 ### Garbage Cleanup Command Tool